tmoss4/bkr/_posts/2016-01-02-constituencies.md

 ---
-layout: page-fullwidth
+layout: page
 header:
    image_fullwidth: "bpano.jpeg"
 subheadline:
 title:  "Do We Even Need Constituencies"
-meta_title: "BKR - Do We Even Need Constituencies"
 topic: "BKR"
+breadcrumb: true
+comments: true

 teaser: "New Providence is a small island of 21x7 miles, much smaller than most US states - many of which have fewer government representatives.
 Is there really a need to split the island into 24 individual districts?"
-breadcrumb: true

 categories:
     - blog